All Episodes

 The last president to lease out fewer than 4.4 million acres in the first half of his term was Richard Nixon, and only former President Harry Truman leased fewer acres.

-By the way, it was at a time where your odds were much higher of finding oil.
+By the way, it was at a time where your odds were much higher of finding oil, but that's why it's always kind of been a boom and bust industry.

-The Biden EPA is shut down a major oil exporting terminal in Texas.
+The Biden EPA has shut down a major oil exporting terminal in Texas.

 This, according to the Congressional Quarterly, Biden EPA denying a permit for major oil export facility off the Texas coast unless the project developers submit new plans for controlling air pollution.